mulesoft-assets/template-sfdc2sfdc.wday.sap.db-account-broadcast/README.md

 1. The batch will fail, if you do not provide correct value for Workday Customer Category Id.
 You will need to extend the custom mapping, contained in **categoryLookupFlow**, if accounts with a different than five mapped Salesforce Industry / Workday Customer Category values are updated.

+## DB Considerations <a name="dbconsiderations"/>

+There may be a few things that you need to know regarding DB, in order for this template to work.

+This Anypoint Template may be using date time/timestamp fields from the DB in order to do comparisons and take further actions.
+While the template handles the time zone by sending all such fields in a neutral time zone, it can not handle **time offsets**.
+We define as **time offsets** the time difference that may surface between date time/timestamp fields from different systems due to a differences in the system's internal clock.
+The user of this template should take this in consideration and take the actions needed to avoid the time offset.

+### DB as destination of data

+There are no particular considerations for this Anypoint Template regarding DB as data destination.
+## SAP Considerations <a name="sapconsiderations"/>

+There may be a few things that you need to know regarding SAP, in order for this template to work.

+### As destination of data

+There are no particular considerations for this Anypoint Template regarding Sap as data destination.
 ## Salesforce Considerations <a name="salesforceconsiderations"/>

 There may be a few things that you need to know regarding Salesforce, in order for this template to work.